 Important fee and registration information:

-- A $350 deposit is required within two weeks after enrollment notifications are sent to secure your place in the retreat, with the full balance due May 15, 2018.
+- Enrollment notifications will be sent by May 25 and a $350 deposit is required by May 30, 2018 to secure your place in the retreat.
 This deposit will go towards the total $1,675 for the retreat.
+The full balance is due Friday, June 8, 2018.

 - A $250 materials fee will be due upon notification of enrollment.
 Otis College Extension will contact you by email with payment instructions.